JoeHO888/JoeHo888.github.io/_posts/2020-02-27-Primary-Key-Design-In-AWS-DynamoDB.md

 ## Benefits of proper primary key design
 We will provide some examples here to illustrate the benefits of proper primary key design.
 Before diving in the comparsion, we need to define the metrics we are goind to measure.
-1. Cost (e.g. network costs, DynamoDB Cost)
+1. DynamoDB Read Cost (you can consider it is proportional to the number items you application reads in DynamoDB table)
 2. Performance
 3. Development efforts